magiruuvelvet/jimaku-editor/doc/BUILD_INSTRUCTIONS_UNIX.md

 Required: `qtcore`, `qtgui`, `imagemagick` (with C++ bindings), `libpng`

 **Note to distributors:** Embedded dependencies are **modified** to fit the needs of the project.
-Using shared versions them is unsupported and may cause problems or breakage.
+Using shared versions of them is unsupported and may cause problems or breakage.
 Ignoring this notice causes all support requests to be silently ignored and closed.
 You have been warned.